MarcBoule/ImpromptuModular/README.md

 ### Portable sequence <a id="portable_seq"></a>

 The [Portable sequence standard](https://github.com/squinkylabs/SquinkyVCV/blob/master/docs/clipboard-format.md) is supported in the following Impromptu sequencers: PhraseSeq16/32, SMS16 and Foundry.
 Sequences can be copied to the clipboard to then be pasted in any compliant sequencers that support the standard.
 These special copy/paste commands can be found in the module's right-click menu under the entry called "Portable sequence".

+The Portable sequence standard can also be used to copy small sequences of up to four notes into/from ChordKey, in order to make a chord out of a sequence of notes, or vice versa.
+The FourView module also allows the copying of the displayed notes for then pasting as a small sequence in a sequencer, or as a chord in ChordKey.

 ![IM](res/img/PortableSequence.jpg)